Coronavirus: Timeline of confirmed cases in the UK

 – February 28

-The number of confirmed UK cases jumps to 20 after Wales reports its first patient and three more were identified in England.
+The number of confirmed UK cases jumps to 20 after Wales reports its first patient and three more are identified in England.

 Chief Medical Officer for Wales Dr Frank Atherton confirmed a man had been diagnosed with the virus after travelling back to Wales from Italy.

-Two of the new cases identified in England had recently travelled back from Iran, Prof Whitty said.
+Two of the new cases identified in England had recently travelled back from Iran, Prof Whitty says.

 Meanwhile, a patient identified in Surrey becomes the first to catch the illness within the UK.